Tetragius/jsx-pixi-project/README.md

 #### Basics

-Method render is analog ReactDOM.render, and return link on PIXI.Appllication
+Method render is an analogue of method ReactDOM.render, and return link on PIXI.Appllication
 ```jsx
 import { render } from "@tetragius/jsx-pixi";
 import { Game } from "./components/game";